alinsjs/docs/guide/reactive.md

 </div>
 ```

-## 7. Shallow responsive data
+## 7. Shallow reactive data

-When Alins performs responsive processing on object types, it will perform deep monitoring of the object, that is, it will recursively traverse all levels of the object's attributes, which may cause unnecessary performance loss in some scenarios.
+When Alins performs reactive processing on object types, it will perform deep monitoring of the object, that is, it will recursively traverse all levels of the object's attributes, which may cause unnecessary performance loss in some scenarios.

-Shallow responsive data is only valid for object types, which means that only the first-layer properties are monitored responsively.
+Shallow reactive data is only valid for object types, which means that only the first-layer properties are monitored responsively.
 This can effectively improve performance in some scenarios with deeply nested objects and only focusing on first-level property changes.

-The declaration of shallow responsive data will be introduced in Section 4.4 of the [Compilation Rules](./rule.html) chapter.
+The declaration of shallow reactive data will be introduced in Section 4.4 of the [Compilation Rules](./rule.html) chapter.
 Only do here